-The Board reviews risks to UKCAT formally on an annual basis.
+The Board reviews risk formally on an annual basis.
 Risks are regularly assessed on an informal basis by the Board and its subcommittees with a particular focus placed upon smooth test delivery and reputation management.

 The following risks have been identified by the Board: